Commitments and Contingencies

 Contractual obligations

 The Company’s purchase obligations consist of agreements to purchase goods and services entered into in the ordinary course of business.
-The Company has purchase obligation agreements primarily relating to contracts with vendors in connection with Information Technology (“IT”) infrastructure with remaining terms of one year or less.
-The Company’s non-cancellable unconditional purchase obligation in connection with these arrangements is $15.5 million for 2025.
+The Company has purchase obligation agreements primarily relating to contracts with vendors in connection with Information Technology (“IT”) infrastructure and cloud computing services.
+In September 2025, the Company entered into a new three-year contract for $74.4 million in purchase commitments over a three-year term.
+Total purchase commitments remaining as of December 31, 2025 including those under this new contract are as follows: $25.5 million for 2026, $24.5 million for 2027, and $24.4 million for 2028.

 Indemnifications